Members of the State Parliament – Rights and obligations

 Rights of participation and involvement

 The right to participate states that MPs can participate in all meetings and votes of the State Parliament.
-However, the Speaker can exclude a Member from a sitting if they have been called to order three times in the same sitting by way of a call to order.
+However, the President can exclude a Member from a sitting if they have been called to order three times in the same sitting by way of a call to order.

 A minimum of ten MPs can table a draft bill or an independent motion, submit a major interpellation to the government or table a motion to change the agenda.
 These rights are also available to the parliamentary groups.